dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   fmt.Println(incr(&v)) // "3" (and v is 3)
 ```

 Each time we take the address of a variable or copy a pointer, we create new aliases or ways to identify the same variable.
 For example, `*p` is an alias for `v`.
 Pointer aliasing is useful because it allows us to access a variable without using its name, but this is a double-edged sword: to find all the statements that access a variable, we have to know all its aliases.
-It’s not just pointers that create aliases; aliasing also occurs when we copy values of other reference types like slices, maps, and channels, and even structs, arrays, and interfaces that contain these types.
+It's not just pointers that create aliases; aliasing also occurs when we copy values of other reference types like slices, maps, and channels, and even structs, arrays, and interfaces that contain these types.

-Pointers are key to the `flag` package, which uses a program’s command-line arguments to set the values of certain variables distributed throughout the program.
+Pointers are key to the `flag` package, which uses a program's command-line arguments to set the values of certain variables distributed throughout the program.
 To illustrate, this variation on the earlier `echo` command takes two optional flags: `-n` causes `echo` to omit the trailing newline that would normally be printed, and `-s sep` causes it to separate the output arguments by the contents of the string `sep` instead of the default single space.
 Since this is our fourth version, the package is called `gopl.io/ch2/echo4`.
 ```go
 // gopl.io/ch2/echo4
 // Echo4 prints its command-line arguments.